 Talk to Your Academic Advisor

 You are responsible for knowing how you are doing in each class.
-CPRs are just one possible way that faculty may communicate with you about your status in class.
-Some faculty may prefer using other methods.
-It all goes back to communication—do so early and often with all your faculty.
+CPRs are just one possible way faculty may communicate with you about your status in class, and not all faculty use CPRs.
+Advising encourages you to talk to your faculty so you always know how you’re doing in each of your classes.